rail5/liesel/README.md

 ![Like this](https://cdn.zmescience.com/wp-content/uploads/2014/07/folding_paper.jpg)

-This prints 2 pages per 1 side of a sheet of paper, and therefore 4 pages per sheet of paper.

 All listed features are optional.
 A simple command like *liesel -i somebook.pdf -o booklet.pdf* will of course work just fine

 Liesel also comes with a *manual page* to help guide you through some more advanced options.
 You can view it, after installing Liesel, by running **man liesel** in your terminal

  - Range input (i.e, process only the specified pages) (Example: *-r 1-5,7-10,3,20,100-90*)